Geris-cloud/etap-1-dzie--8-p4/README.md

 ### Navigation
 Done with display: inline-block property and pseudoclass :hover <br />
-Mobile view - hamburger written in JS
+Mobile view - hamburger:
+      - class is injected on click event (written in JS)
+      - position: fixed; used in CSS properties
 ### Header
 As a banner with background-image <br />
 ### Main